-In a Nutshell:* Joe Gibbs Racing scored its tenth win in 16 Nationwide Series races on Saturday night, and this time added a fourth winning driver to its roster.
-Joey Logano, after scoring his second consecutive pole award, scored his first career Nationwide Series win in convincing fashion, leading five times for 76 laps including the final 54.
-Logano took the lead for the final time on Lap 147 when he passed teammate Kyle Busch.
-Busch, who started at the rear of the field after missing qualifying due to running the Truck race at Michigan, rocketed to the front of the field and led 85 laps before wrecking himself late in the running in a single car incident.
+In a Nutshell: Joe Gibbs Racing scored its 10th win in 16 Nationwide Series races on Saturday night, and this time added a fourth winning driver to its roster.
+Joey Logano, after taking his second consecutive pole award, scored his first career Nationwide Series win in convincing fashion, leading five times for 76 laps, including the final 54.
+Logano took the lead for the final time on lap 147 when he passed teammate Kyle Busch.
+Busch, who started at the rear of the field after missing qualifying due to running the truck race at Michigan, rocketed to the front of the field and led 85 laps before wrecking himself late in the running in a single-car incident.

-Scott Wimmer, Mike Wallace, Brad Keselowski and David Ragan rounded out the Top 5.
-Clint Bowyer scored a ninth place finish and maintained his lead in the Nationwide Series points standings.
+Scott Wimmer, Mike Wallace, Brad Keselowski and David Ragan rounded out the top five.
+Clint Bowyer scored a ninth-place finish and maintained his lead in the Nationwide Series points standings.
 When interviewed after his accident, Busch announced that he would not attempt the Nationwide Series race at Milwaukee, abandoning his pursuit of the Nationwide Series title.

-*Who Should Have Won: Joey Logano* Kyle Busch certainly had a dominant car with the No. 18 on Saturday night, and in clean air he was difficult to pass for anyone.
-Logano, blasted by Busch and drove away from him and the rest of the field.
-Everyone who follows the Nationwide Series knew that Logano’s first win was a matter of when, not if, and his performance at Kentucky spoke volumes as to the talent of this 18 year old.
+Who Should Have Won: Logano.
+Busch certainly had a dominant car with the No. 18 on Saturday night, and in clean air he was difficult to pass for anyone.
+Logano blasted by Busch and drove away from him and the rest of the field.
+Everyone who follows the Nationwide Series knew that Logano’s first win was a matter of when, not if, and his performance at Kentucky spoke volumes as to the talent of this 18-year-old.
 Watch out NASCAR, this kid is for real.

-*Jason Keller* had his pit crew and 70,000 fans at Kentucky on their feet when on Lap 18 he passed Joey Logano under green for the lead.
-For Keller, who led 22 laps and finished tenth on Saturday, the race marked just how far his CJM Racing team has come since last year.
-Keller, who joined the No. 11 team when it was an unsponsored, part-time effort, has since led the team into the Top-15 in the series standings, with a full-time sponsor and, as he showed on Saturday, competitive race cars.
+Jason Keller had his pit crew and 70,000 fans at Kentucky on their feet when on lap 18 he passed Logano under green for the lead.
+For Keller, who led 22 laps and finished 10th on Saturday, the race marked just how far his CJM Racing team has come since last year.
+Keller, who joined the No. 11 team when it was an unsponsored, part-time effort, has since led the team into the top 15 in the series standings, with a full-time sponsor and, as he showed on Saturday, competitive racecars.
 Seeing the No. 11 pit crew high-fiving on pit road when Keller took the lead was one of the coolest moments of the race.

 Chase Miller did exactly what a development driver shouldn’t do on Saturday afternoon, he wrecked his primary car.
-But, even worse, Miller wrecked his back-up car only 11 laps into the race.
-Miller’s struggles at Kentucky Speedway were surprising, given that the Gillett-Evernham Motorsports team is well-known for their intermediate track prowess.
-Miller, a former ARCA Re/Max standout, has had strong runs in the No. 9 throughout the season and should be in the car for Milwaukee.
+But, even worse, Miller wrecked his backup car only 11 laps into the race.
+Miller’s struggles at Kentucky Speedway were surprising, given that the Gillett Evernham Motorsports team is well-known for their intermediate track prowess.
+Miller, a former ARCA Re/Max Series standout, has had strong runs in the No. 9 throughout the season and should be in the car for Milwaukee.
 He will be eager to show that his performance at Kentucky was the exception rather than the norm.

 “This team is amazing.
 I can’t thank GameStop and Toyota enough.
 It’s just amazing.
 We unloaded not where we wanted to, but no one gave up.
 This team worked really hard and got the win out of this thing.
 It’s pretty awesome to get my first win.” – Joey Logano on his first of what will be many Nationwide Series wins